STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Experimental Evaluation

 \subsubsection{Cross-dataset Evaluation}

-To assess the generalization capability of our model, we conducted cross-dataset experiments by training on one dataset and evaluating on another.
-As shown in Table~\ref{tab:cross_dataset_generalization}, our method consistently outperforms the comparison methods across both datasets.
-When trained on the DoTA dataset and tested on DADA, our method achieves an AP of 67.47\%, outperforming UString (Geometrics) at 46.39\%, UString at 48.26\%, and Graph(Graph) at 61.34\%.
-Additionally, it achieves a higher mTTA of 3.28s, indicating better anticipation of accidents.
-Similarly, when trained on DADA and evaluated on DoTA, our method reaches an AP of 80.15\%, surpassing UString (Geometrics) at 54.85\%, UString at 55.63\%, and Graph at 68.55\%.
-It also records a higher mTTA of 3.13s.
+To assess the ability of our model to generalize, we conducted cross-dataset experiments by training on one dataset and evaluating it on another.
+During this process, any hyperparameter tuning was confined to the training dataset.
+As shown in Table~\ref{tab:cross_dataset_generalization}, our method outperforms the comparison methods across both datasets.
+When trained on the DoTA dataset and tested on DADA, our method achieves an AP of 67.47\%, outperforming UString (Geometrics) at 46.39\%, UString at 48.26\%, AAT-DA at 50.27\%, and Graph(Graph) at 61.34\%.
+Additionally, it achieves a higher mTTA of 3.28 seconds, indicating better anticipation of accidents.
+Similarly, when trained on DADA and evaluated on DoTA, our method achieves an AP of 80.15\%, surpassing UString (Geometrics) at 54.85\%, UString at 55.63\%, AAT-DA at 66.23\%, and Graph at 68.55\%.
+It also records a higher mTTA of 3.13 seconds.
 These results highlight the better generalization ability of our model across datasets.

-However, the cross-dataset performance of all tested algorithms is considerably worse than cross-validation results on the same datasets.
-This can be attributed to the differences in video quality between the two datasets, particularly the higher bit rate ~\cite{mahmood2023new} in DoTA compared to DADA.
-The higher bit rate in DoTA results in clearer object boundaries and smoother motion, which can enable the model to learn more detailed spatial-temporal features.
-However, these learned features may not generalize well to the lower-quality videos in DADA, which contain more compression \footnote{\url{https://github.com/JWFangit/LOTVS-DADA}} artifacts and reduced detail, thereby degrading cross-dataset performance.
+However, the cross-dataset performance of all tested algorithms is considerably worse than the cross-validation results on the same datasets.
+To investigate possible reasons for this drop in performance, we probed for differences in video quality and the distribution of object categories involved in the accidents between the DoTA and DADA datasets.

+Figure~\ref{fig:bitrate_boxplot} reveals that there is no significant difference between the bit-rates of DoTA and DADA videos.
+However, there is a noticeable difference in visual quality between the two datasets.
+Figure~\ref{fig:dada_dota_samples} shows a few samples.
+Videos in DADA use the MPEG-4 Visual Simple Profile (SP) codec, whereas those in DoTA use Xvid.
+Even at similar bit-rates, the Xvid codec may use MPEG-4 Advanced Simple Profile (ASP) features and produce higher quality videos\footnote{https://labs.xvid.com/project/}.
+This difference in quality may contribute to the drop in cross-dataset performance.
+In particular, the higher quality of DoTA videos can produce clearer object boundaries and smoother motion, which can enable the model to learn more detailed spatial-temporal features.
+However, these learned features may not generalize well to the lower-quality videos in DADA.

+As shown in Figure~\ref{fig:cross_dataset_comparison}(a), the DoTA dataset has very few accidents involving cyclists, road obstacles, pedestrians, and motorbikes compared to DADA.
+We hypothesized that when trained on DoTA and tested on DADA, these categories would have worse recall than others.
+However, Figure~\ref{fig:cross_dataset_comparison}(b) shows that although the recall is low for cyclists and motorbikes, the recall for pedestrians and obstacles is comparatively high despite their low presence in the training data.
+Therefore, the under-representation of some object categories does not fully explain the drop in cross-dataset performance.